justinmk/justinmk.github.io/content/post/2025-09-23-neovim-plugin-deps.md

 We can introduce backpressure via `:checkhealth` and runtime perf checks.

 * Active performance checks
-  * Nvim can perform *active* periodic, governer-style checks at runtime to decide if a plugin sucks.
+  * Nvim can perform *active* periodic, governor-style checks at runtime to decide if a plugin sucks.
 If a plugin spawns to many slow processes or Lua tasks, Nvim can [track stats](https://github.com/neovim/neovim/issues/26861) and eventually reveal it to the user.